 Free school transport may also be available for families receiving certain benefits.

-Children of primary school age
+Children of primary school age from low income families

 For children aged eight years and over, who attend their nearest catchment or appropriate school, the qualifying distance will remain two miles if either: